-It’s no secret pampas grass is famous for its white plumes, but you should know that also Cortaderia selloana can also be grown in a gentle pink color, creating a unique look to your space.
+It’s no secret pampas grass is famous for its white plumes, but you should know that pampas grass can also be grown in a gentle pink color, creating a unique look to your space.

-With that in mind, consider whether you want the pink variety to add a dash of color or the famously fluffy white plumes that add that wild and windswept look.
+With that in mind, consider whether you want the pink variety to add a dash of color or the famously fluffy white pampas grass plumes that add that wild and windswept look.

 4: Give Your Grass Plenty of Room

-Because they grow so abundantly, it’s best to plant each one roughly six to eight feet apart from one another to give it plenty of room to grow properly.
+Because pampas grass grows so abundantly, it’s best to plant each one roughly six to eight feet apart from one another to give it plenty of room to grow properly.

 When pampas grass is planted too close together, it tends to grow in a knotted mess that serves as an ugly blight in your otherwise gorgeous garden.